- “Alexa, call Mark.”

 Traditionally, doctors used to maintain handwritten records.
 As they were required to switch to electronic format, hospitals began to look for solutions such as getting help from human scribes or using tools that could convert text.
 However, the emergence of voice assistant devices with AI and NLP (natural language processing) algorithms allows a doctor to simply enter a listening request.
 Afterward, all of the doctor’s voice notes are parsed, structured, and added into the EHR.
 Voice assistants are used by patients to find their care team or ask for other services.

-According to a DRG Digital survey, 23% of US healthcare practitioners use a voice assistant to simplify their jobs.
+According to a report from Decision Resources Group, 23% of doctors use a voice assistant to simplify their jobs.
 This survey recorded the opinions and views of around 100 physicians and asked their experiences revolving around the use of voice assistants in professional capacity.
 Here are three major insights on the matter.

 - Doctors revealed that they relied on a voice assistant to initiate a search on their phones (78 percent).
 Almost 48 percent used a voice assistant to dictate on a tablet or phone.